United States Strategic Bombing Survey: Failures

+The German power network had not been attacked as the Allied assessment was that it was well organised and resistant to bombing, The survey found that power production and distribution was known by the Germans to be vulnerable and the survey opined that if it had been attacked it would have had a severe effect on materiel.

 On German production

 The Survey concluded that one reason German production rose in so many areas was in part that the German economy did not go on a complete war footing until late 1942 and 1943.
+German strategy had been focussed on short decisive campaigns with no thought to a sustained war and consequent production.
 Up until then, factories had been on a single shift in many industries and the German economy was generally inefficient and not operating at full capacity.
 They also noted that women's participation in the manufacturing field remained low, lower than during World War I. The sections of the Survey regarding the German production system remain one of the best resources on the topic.

+German aircraft production increased as spare capacity in the industry was used, and dispersal of production increased resilience.
+The effective combat strength of the Luftwaffe did not increase despite the large numbers of aircraft available.
+In each of the three months at the start of 1944, over 1,000 fighters were claimed to have been shot down with a consequent loss of pilots.
+The survey did not identify what happened to the aircraft produced, the German "air generals" unable to explain it and it was supposed some were lost in transit or damaged on the ground with others unable to fly due to lack of fuel.
+By start of 1945 fighter production was curtailed due to lack of fuel for all except the new jet fighters.

+Conclusions

+In respect of the bombing campaign over Europe, the survey identified several points: